-Born in Memphis, Tenn., Senator Holly Rehder spent her formative years in Dallas, Texas, before moving to southeast Missouri, where her parents and extended family has lived for more than five generations.
+Born in Memphis, Tennessee, Senator Holly Rehder spent her formative years in Dallas, Texas, before moving to southeast Missouri, where her parents and extended family has lived for more than five generations before her.
 Coming from very humble beginnings, Senator Rehder has focused her legislative efforts to stand for the very things that changed her path: hard work, personal responsibility, and a strong faith in God.

 Holly started working in the cable television industry at about the age of 19.
 Beginning in the mailroom of a local cable company, she worked her way up through several departments.
 After 14 years, she left as one of the top Directors in the company to work for the Missouri Cable Association on policy effecting the cable industry.
 During this time, she also co-founded a cable contracting company, starting it from the ground up.
 Working for the Association, Holly saw the legislative process first-hand and how intricately it affects people’s lives and the health of private business.
-It was at this time that she, and her husband Ray, decided she should run for office.
+It was at this time that she, and her family, decided she should run for office.

 Elected to the Missouri House of Representatives in 2012, and then to the Missouri Senate in 2020, Holly has fought to update Missouri’s antiquated labor laws, reform welfare, protect those who have gone through sexual abuse and/or domestic violence, enact a prescription drug monitoring program––as well as other legislation surrounding the opioid epidemic, and ensure funding for the state’s mental health needs.
 She works on contentious issues because honestly, Holly is not in politics for a career.
 She is quick to tell others her favorite title will always be “Mama” and she makes her money at home.
 Senator Rehder is in politics to draw from her past experiences and make a positive difference in other people’s lives.